rich1123/PythonFundamentals.Exercises.Part7/README.md

 Create a program called *multilingual_greeter_v3.py*

 Extend the functionality from exercise 2 to meet the following requirements:
-* Each key in the greetings dictionary is associated with a set rather than a string.
+* Each key in the greetings dictionary is associated with a list rather than a string.
-* Each set should contain at least 3 greetings per language.
+* Each list should contain at least 3 greetings per language.
-* The greet function will select a random item from the set when invoked.
+* The greet function will select a random item from the list when invoked.
 * Ensure appropriate support for these new features while in admin mode.
 * As always, be sure to include appropriate test coverage.